Local History and Genealogy Resources at your Fingertips!

 Ancestry

 Access to Ancestry is available in-library only.
 Search family histories using Ancestry Library Edition.
-And it’s not just a ploy to get you to come visit us more often you can search records from North America, Europe and across the world, as well access great genealogy resources and tools.
+We promise it’s not just a ploy to get you to come visit us more often you can search records from North America, Europe and across the world, as well access great genealogy resources and tools.
 You can access the site by visiting http://www.ancestrylibrary.com from any of our three branches.
 For access to the Archives of Ontario through Ancestry, click here (in-library use only for both resources).
 To learn more about using Ancestry visit the How-To Website

 Books